Peakboard/peakboard.github.io/content/_hub/Peakboard_Hub_on_premise/en-get-started.md

 The following menu items are available:

-* Peakboard Boxes: Get an overview of your connected Peakboard Boxes and add new Peakboard Boxes or restart them.
+* **Peakboard Boxes:** Get an overview of your connected Peakboard Boxes and add new Peakboard Boxes or restart them.
 More information can be found [in the article regarding the Peakboard Boxes](/hub/en-hub_boxmanagement.html).
-* Availability: Here you can find an overview of the availability of your Peakboard Boxes.
+* **Availability:** Here you can find an overview of the availability of your Peakboard Boxes.
-* Connections: Create connections to data sources that you can use in the Peakboard Designer.
+* **Connections:** Create connections to data sources that you can use in the Peakboard Designer.
 More information can be found [in the article about Peakboard Hub connections](/hub/en-hub_sharedconnections.html).
-* Lists: Manage and create lists that you can use in the Peakboard Designer.
+* **Lists:** Manage and create lists that you can use in the Peakboard Designer.
 You can find more information [in the Peakboard lists article](/hub/en-hub_variableslist.html).
-* Alerts: Manage alerts triggered from your Peakboard Boxes here.
+* **Alerts:** Manage alerts triggered from your Peakboard Boxes here.
-* Logs: Get an overview of the logs of your Peakboard Boxes.
+* **Logs:** Get an overview of the logs of your Peakboard Boxes.
 You can filter, delete or export the logs in this area.
-* Users: Manage the users of your Peakboard Hub on premise.
-More information can be found [in the article about user management](/hub/en-hub_usermanagement.html)
+* **Users:** Manage the users of your Peakboard Hub on premise.
+More information can be found [in the article about user management](/hub/en-hub_usermanagement.html).
-* Settings: In this section you can find basic settings for your Peakboard Hub, like the license key, the Peakboard Box auto update and the MQTT server.
+* **Settings:** In this section you can find basic settings for your Peakboard Hub, like the license key, the Peakboard Box auto update and [the MQTT server](/hub/en-hub_mqtt.html).

 ### The profile button (2)

 Here you will find the option to log out of the Peakboard Hub on premise (b) and the group key (c).
-You need the group key to connect to the Peakboard Designer.
+You need the group key to [connect to the Peakboard Designer](/hub/en-hub_connectpbdesigner.html).
 Which group key is displayed to you depends on your assigned user group.

 ### The workspace (3)